-UW Health is the integrated health system of the University of Wisconsin-Madison, serving more than 600,000 patients each year with 1,400 physicians and 16,500 staff at six hospitals and 80 outpatient sites.
-UW Health is committed to serve humankind through medical innovation and unparalleled compassion.
-UW Health provides expertise and quality care to patients and families throughout Wisconsin and beyond, working together to advance the well-being of all people.
+UW Health is the integrated health system of the University of Wisconsin-Madison serving more than 600,000 patients each year in the Upper Midwest and beyond with approximately 1,500 physicians and 16,500 staff at six hospitals and more than UW Health is a nationally recognized regional health system that includes:

 University Hospital, a 505-bed regional referral center that is home to a Level One adult and pediatric trauma center, American College of Surgeons-verified Burn Center, one of the nation's largest organ transplant programs, one of the nation's first certified comprehensive stroke centers and the UW Carbone Cancer Center, one of 41 National Cancer Institute-designated comprehensive centers in the country.